Annual Training on the Regulation of Energy Utilities

 - Shuttle transportation between Florence city centre and the training venue every morning and back in the afternoon

-- A certificate of attendance or completion
+- A certificate of Excellence, Completion or Attendance

 - A copy of the book “The Regulation of the Power Sector”, Springer, ISBN 978-1-4471-5034-3, authored by the Training Director, Ignacio Perez-Arriaga, the most comprehensive reference on the topic in e-book format (a 167 EUR value).
 For an additional 20 EUR, students can receive a printed version of the book directly from the publisher.